gaucho1978/BACCAble/README.md

 - act as Immobilizer, by injecting can bus messages when required.
 - show SHIFT warning indicator on dashboard when configurable motor rpm speed is overcomed
 - enable and disable ESC and TC with left stalk button press
-- add a menu to dashboard in order to show additional parameters like dpf occlusion percentage (under development)
+- add a menu to dashboard in order to show additional parameters like dpf occlusion percentage, oil pressure and performance statistics

 BACCABLE overview (click on the following image to see the video) (note: video not updated. do not includes all the functionalities added to the device last months)